breiting/codecad/docs/installation.md

 sudo make install
 ```

-!!! note “First CMake run”
+!!! warning "First CMake run"

-    The first run of `cmake ..` may take longer because external dependencies are downloaded and configured.
+    The first run of `cmake` may take longer because external dependencies are downloaded and configured.
     Subsequent runs will be faster.

 ## Post-installation